 Further, as of December 31, 2004, Russell C. Horowitz, Ethan A. Caldwell, Peter Christothoulou and John Keister together controlled 93% of the combined voting power of our outstanding capital stock.
-Upon completion of the offerings, these founding executive officers together will control 91% of the combined voting power of all of our outstanding capital stock, excluding any shares that may be purchased by them in the offerings and shares of Class B common stock issuable upon conversion of preferred stock.
+Upon completion of the offerings, these founding executive officers together will control 90% of the combined voting power of all of our outstanding capital stock, excluding shares of Class B common stock issuable upon conversion of preferred stock.
 Their collective voting control is not tied to their continued employment with Marchex.
 The loss of the services of any member of our senior management, including our founding executive officers, for any reason, or any conflict among our founding executive officers, could harm our current and future operations and prospects.